Howell Cobb: American Civil War

-During Sherman's March to the Sea, the army camped one night near Cobb's plantation.
-When Sherman discovered that the house he planned to stay in for the night belonged to Cobb, whom Sherman described in his Memoirs as "one of the leading rebels of the South, then a general in the Southern army," he dined in Cobb's slave quarters, confiscated Cobb's property and burned the plantation, instructing his subordinates to "spare nothing."
+During Sherman's March to the Sea, the Union general's army camped one night near Cobb's plantation.
+When Sherman discovered that the house he planned to stay in for the night belonged to Cobb, whom Sherman described in his Memoirs as "one of the leading rebels of the South, then a general in the Southern army", he dined in the plantation's slave quarters, confiscated Cobb's property and ordered the plantation burned, instructing his subordinates to "spare nothing."